-The latest syllabus is version 1, published September 2020.
+The latest syllabus is version 1, published September 2021.
+There are no significant changes which affect teaching.

-Any textbooks endorsed to support the syllabus for examination from 2020 are still suitable for use with this syllabus.
+Any textbooks endorsed to support the syllabus for examination from 2016 are still suitable for use with this syllabus.

 1 Why choose this syllabus?